Ckin111/MapleLeafs/docs/DesignDoc.md

 Verbs:
-  Adding (Jerseys to store inventory and shopping cart) Editing (Jerseys to store inventory and shopping cart) Deleting (Jerseys to store inventory and shopping cart) Searching for jerseys
+  Adding (Jerseys to store inventory and shopping cart) Editing (Jerseys to store inventory)
+  Deleting (Jerseys from store inventory and shopping cart) Searching for jerseys
   Browsing the site/jerseys
   Checkout the shopping cart